sergiy79/codecombat/Developer-organization.md

 See an issue that you think you can handle?
 Want to make an improvement?
 Just [fork this repository](https://help.github.com/articles/fork-a-repo), make your changes, and [submit a pull request](https://help.github.com/articles/using-pull-requests).

-We will need you to agree to a very simple contributor license agreement before we accept your pull request.
+We will need you to [agree to a very simple contributor license agreement](http://codecombat.com/cla) before we accept your pull request.
 Basically, it says that you have the right to contribute this code--it's not some proprietary code we can't use.
-We don't have the form up yet, but we will soon.

 We are going to organize our branches [something like this](http://nvie.com/posts/a-successful-git-branching-model/), but you probably don't need to get into that.